ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 Here is a video comparing StriVectins Headless Shopify storefront with Gatsby with their previous store using Magento:

 The shift to mobile is accelerating the need for speed.
 Back in 2014, the split has been still 70% desktop and 30% mobile.
-Now in 2021 that split is at 47% desktop and 53% mobile.
+In 2021 that split was already at 47% desktop and 53% mobile.

 The probability of a bounce also increase drastically with every second added to the page load: